 Mantecados comes from the Spanish root word Manteca which means fat or lard.
 When making mantecados in Spain, they use Manteca de cerdo or pork fat.

 Many of the traditional Spanish desserts are cookies, and one of them is polvoron.
-Polvorones are Spanish almond cookies which are widely served at Christmastime.
+Polvorones are Spanish almond cookies that are widely served at Christmastime.

 The name Polvorones stems from the Spanish root word Polvo which translates to dust or powder.
 It is such a fitting name because once you take a bite of polvorones, it crumbles into powder in your mouth.